-There is different guidance on keeping a pet, which is determined by the type of property you will live in:
+Whether you can keep a pet is determined by the type of Dover District Council property you live in:

 - If you have a garden, you can keep a pet in your home as long as it does not cause a nuisance.